Clsclear/GetMeThatOTP/docs/usage.rst

 📲🌉 BRIDGE CALLS
 -----------------

-Use the **BRIDGE CALLS** section to set up and manage OTPs for services that require voice-based authentication or bridge calls.
+Use the **BRIDGE CALLS** section to set up and bridge two calls together.
+This is useful when you want to speak to someone from a custom caller ID of your choice.

 🛠 CUSTOM
 ---------